hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/61__shrImallalitAlAlitaH.md

 > chhinnadvaidhaa yataatmaanaH sarvabhuutahite rataaH ..
 5\.25..
 >

-​xINakalmaShAH is said here, not 'naShTa-kalmaShAH'.
+xINakalmaShAH is said here, not 'naShTa-kalmaShAH'.
 So, these R^iShi-s have kalmaSha, is to be accepted.
 And if they are jIvanmukta for you, why not me and others.
 Now, the thing 'sarvabhUtahite ratAH'.
 First of all it is not possible.